 Compare Multiple Lenders

-If you have exhausted federal student loans and need to take out a private student loan, the best step you can take is comparing loans across multiple lenders.
+If you have exhausted federal student loans and need to take out a private student loan, the best step you can take is to compare loans across multiple lenders.
 Some may be able to offer you a lower interest rate based on your credit score or available cosigner, and some lenders may offer payment plans that meet your needs better.
 If you only want to fill out a loan application once, it can make sense to compare multiple loan offers with a service like Credible.

 Improve Your Credit Score